 Preventative Measures for Water Heaters in Winter

 Firstly, check the temperature settings on your water heater.
-Setting the temperature between 48 to 54 degrees Celsius is recommended for efficient performance.
+For efficient performance, it is recommended that you set the temperature between 48 and 54 degrees Celsius.

 This range ensures hot water while also preventing excessive energy consumption.
-Insulating your water heater and its pipes can also help retain heat and prevent heat loss.
+Insulating your water heater and its pipes can also help retain heat and avoid heat loss.

 Consider using an insulation blanket or jacket specifically designed for water heaters.
 Additionally, insulate the hot water pipes connected to the heater, especially those in unheated areas or exposed to cold drafts.
 This insulation minimises heat loss during transit and reduces the workload on your water heater.